eorfanakis/OpenMM_Machine_Learnkng_Force_Field/README.md

 At its present stage, the project has achieved the following:

-- preprocessing of publicly available DFT molecular data;
+- preprocessing of publicly available DFT molecular data
-- separation of halogen-containing and general molecular configurations;
+- separation of halogen-containing and general molecular configurations
-- generation of targeted σ-hole scan geometries;
+- generation of targeted σ-hole scan geometries
-- ORCA calculations for halogen-bond reference energies and forces;
+- ORCA calculations for halogen-bond reference energies and forces
-- isolated atom reference calculations;
+- isolated atom reference calculations
-- assembly of normalised MACE training and validation datasets;
+- assembly of normalised MACE training and validation datasets
-- GPU-accelerated training of a first MACE MLFF;
+- GPU-accelerated training of a first MACE MLFF
 - production of trained model files and validation-error curves.

 The current model is best described as: